Critical Illness Cover with a Pre-Existing Condition

 Also Read - Disability Insurance Policy

-Effect of your Health on Critical Health Insurance
+The Effect of Your Health on Critical Health Insurance

 Your current health and previous diagnoses determine how your critical illness cover will pan out.
 Usually, a pre-existing condition is defined as an ailment diagnosed by a physician within 48 months before the policy is issued by the insurer.